hellotdpaas/aws-saa-c03/readme.md

   - C. Recreate the application hosting environment on AWS by using Amazon EC2 instances.
 Direct 10% of application traffic to the EC2 instances that are running in the AWS Cloud.
 When the on-premises application fails, direct 100% of application traffic to the EC2 instances that are running in the AWS Cloud.
   - D. Back up the on-premises application, configuration, and data to an Amazon S3 bucket.
 When the on-premises application fails, rebuild the on-premises hosting environment and restore the application from the information that is stored in the S3 bucket.

-  B - A and D are backup and restore, C is warm standby (RPO and RTO are usually a few minutes.), B is pilot light strategy because the core infrastructure requirements are all in place
+  B - A and D are backup and restore, C is warm standby (RPO and RTO are usually a few minutes), B is pilot light strategy because the core infrastructure requirements are all in place

 - A company is developing a new mobile version of its popular web application in the AWS Cloud.
 The mobile app must be accessible to internal and external users.
 The mobile app must handle authorization, authentication, and user management from one central source.